heb12/heb12.github.io/members.md

 MasterOfTheTiger is the main front-end developer, and the visual designer.

 ## AmazingMech2418
 AmazingMech2418 works with the front-end development.
-He is the leader making the online version.
-He was the second person to join.
+H He was the second person to join.

-## Myeducate
+## Myeducate (quit)
-Myeducate works mostly with back-end development, like the server for the Bible translations.
+Myeducate worked mostly with back-end development, like the server for the Bible translations, but did not have time for it, so he quit.

+## Pufflegamerz
+Works with the Android app.